fnagel/t3extblog/Documentation/DeveloperGuide/Index.rst

 * Push changes to GitHub (:code:`git push --tags`)

+**After a release**

+* Make sure the release has been pushed to the TER
+* Add t3x file rendered by TER to the GitHub release
+* Update maintained translations (German) on http://translation.typo3.org

 .. important::
 	Please be careful when pushing tags.
 	Do not push "non release" tags without changing the version number in :code:`/ext_emconf.php` to a dev version number